The importance of a reliable AML audit trail in banking

 Audit trails are largely compiled manually, which is both time consuming and can leave the process open to error, but using technology solutions can make for a much more effective process.

-Having a strong, reliable and verifiable system in place, and particularly using automation in tackling steps of the KYC process, brings tangible benefits to organisations working to meet internal and external expectations, as well as bolster their AML efforts, including:
+Having a strong, reliable and verifiable system in place, and particularly using automation in tackling steps of the KYC process, brings tangible benefits to organizations working to meet internal and external expectations, as well as bolster their AML efforts.

 Establishing a thorough and accurate process means information can be found easily and used as proof that all required and relevant checks have been carried out.